Face the Facts

 - a photo collection with images which illustrate important events in the reconciliation process in Australia.

-Dependent upon learning objectives and resources available, teachers may wish to undertake to hold a reconciliation event at their school to conclude this activity.
+Dependent upon learning objectives and resources available, teachers may wish to undertake to hold a reconciliation event at their school to conclude

 A useful resource for exploring the issue of reconciliation is: http://www.reconciliation.org.au/i-cms.isp.